 Or if this isn’t possible, call Highways England on 0300 123 5000 if you're unable to exit your vehicle.

-What should do you if you’re stranded in a live lane?
+What should you do if you’re stranded in a live lane?

 You‘re less likely to have an accident with another moving vehicle on a smart motorway than a conventional motorway.

-But the Department for Transport recognise:
+But the Department for Transport recognises: